 - Clip Board

 - Backpack for outdoor hunts (so you don't have to carry all the cool nature objects they want to keep).
-This one comes in lots of colors and pattern options.

 - Stickers - Sometimes it's fun to simply cover up the letter on the worksheet with the corresponding ABC sticker.
 You can also use fun kid stickers like these animal ones to cover up the letters as you go.
 Disney of course is another fun sticker idea.
-Here are my favorite.
+Here are my favorites.

 ABC Scavenger Hunt Outside

-There are plenty of ways to adapt this scavenger hunt to enchant and excite a young learner.
+There are plenty of ways to adapt this literacy scavenger hunt to enchant and excite a young learner.

 - Find the letters in nature: Ask the child to point out letters as they see them in trees, grass, leaves, rocks, flowers, clouds, or objects.
 They don't have to be perfect!

 - Draw letters with sticks that are harder to find in nature.
 Use dirt, sand, or gently scrape away at a dead tree!

 - Create letters with nature.
 Such as creating an F with a large stick and two smaller sticks.
 Create an O by placing leaves together in a circle shape.

 When I do this activity in school it is almost always inside.
 A literacy scavenger hunt does not need to be complicated.
 Use it in whatever situation you find yourself in!